 Surrogacy is another important component of adoption.
 Surrogacy is often used when the biological parents have faced infertility issues and in same sex couples.
 Surrogacy allows for multiple children to have some or all of the parents' biological traits.
 Your adoption attorney at Abom & Kutulakis, L.L.P. will explain this unique and fairly new legal process so that all of your questions and concerns are relieved.

-For further information and to discuss your adoption situation, contact the adoption attorneys at Abom & Kutulakis, L.L.P. for your free consultation.
+For further information and to discuss your adoption situation, contact the adoption attorneys at Abom & Kutulakis, L.L.P. for a consultation.
 It's the first step in completing your family.